Born in a Truck- 5/11/2019

 The CDC recommends Penicillin in labor for mothers who test positive for GBS.
 There are babies who will become sick from GBS, who have received antibiotics.
 There are babies who will become sick who have not received antibiotics.
 Antibiotics are currently our best tool for prevention of GBS transmission during labor.
 It decreases a baby's risk of getting sick from GBS by 1%.
+The risk goes down from 3 babies getting sick per 100 babies to 2 babies.

 If you are allergic to penicillin or do not want antibiotics in labor, we strongly suggest you begin taking probiotics in your first trimester of pregnancy.